PapercraftTeam/TSLanguage/README.md

 All keywords are aviliable by typing "help" in the program.

-# Another Major Problem That Wont Fix
+# Another Major Problem That Might Fix

 We were planned to make it object-oriented at first, but because of tech. problems, we could only make it process-oriented.